WorldBrain/Memex/GETTING-STARTED.md

 3. At this point, it is recommended to bookmark `Extensions` for ease of use in development
 4. Check `developer mode` box
 5. Click `Load unpacked extension...`
-6. Now navigate to the folder where you cloned the repo and there should be a new folder named extension (this was created by [`yarn watch`]) go into this folder then click `select this folder`
+6. Now navigate to the folder where you cloned the repo and there should be a new folder named extension (this was created by [`npm run watch`]) go into this folder then click `select this folder`
 7. Everything should be all loaded! 😃
 8. To view developer tools go to the [Extension Page](chrome://extensions/) and under _inspect views:_ click `background page`